 Eugene I. Goldman represents domestic and international clients before the US Securities and Exchange Commission (SEC) in financial fraud, auditor misconduct, false disclosure, insider trading and other securities proceedings.
 He also represents audit committees in internal investigations as well as clients in shareholder litigation, cross-border Foreign Corrupt Practices Act (FCPA) investigations, and the Financial Industry Regulatory Authority (FINRA) and the Public Company Accounting Oversight Board (PCAOB) proceedings.
+Eugene also advises registered broker-dealers and investment advisers on compliance and related regulatory issues.
 He is a senior member of the Firm’s White-Collar and Securities Defense Practice Group.

 Previously, Eugene served as senior counsel in the SEC’s Division of Enforcement in Washington, DC.
 He directed prosecutions in a wide variety of areas, including insider trading, undisclosed self-dealing, the sale of unregistered securities, undisclosed underwriters compensation and questionable foreign payments.
 Upon Eugene’s departure from the SEC, SEC Commissioner John.
 R. Evans wrote, “I want to commend you formally for the superb work you have accomplished here.
 The cases you have participated in are known nationally and internationally.
 I realize you have not served at the Commission to receive such notoriety.
 Rather, you desire the more worthy goal of assisting in the prevention of fraud and other inequitable and unfair practices in our securities market.”